 Thatch is a layer of organic matter that exists between the grass and the soil surface.
 When the thatch layer becomes too thick, it can keep nutrients and oxygen from reaching the root zone, hold excess water during rainy periods, and can harbor large populations of disease-causing organisms and insects.
 Lawn aeration helps reduce this layer; when soil cores are removed, the thatch layer is also reduced.
 Doing this regularly keeps the thatch layer under control and manageable.

 Grass depends on roots to grow and thrive.
 Soil compaction directly impacts and diminishes root growth.
 Soil needs to be light with plenty of pore space to allow root hairs to penetrate and provide nutrients and water to the grass.
 Soil compaction can occur from the organic matter being used up in the soil reducing pore space and from mechanical means such as foot traffic and lawnmowers.
 Aeration helps to reduce compaction by breaking up the soil and introducing more pore space for roots to thrive.

 Gases build up in the root zone over time through the decomposition of organic matter, they can stunt root growth and cause the grass to weaken significantly.
 Aeration allows these gases to vent and be exchanged for oxygen which is very beneficial and will cause roots to stretch deeper into the soil and provide more nutrients and water.

 Overseeding provides new growth in a lawn especially in areas that have become thin or weak.
 When coupled with aeration it can provide a needed boost to the lawn.
-We use only high-quality certified seed with varieties that are proven to succeed in this area of the country.
+Our turf care programs use only high-quality certified seed with varieties that are proven to succeed in this area of the country.
 We select the seed types and varieties based on the environment of the property.
 The varieties used are also usually more resistant to disease and deal with stress better than most.